francoisferland/casiousbmididriver/README.md

 ## Installation

 The current version is compatible with macOS 11.0 (Big Sur) and up.
 While it has been compiled for both Intel and Apple Silicon (M1 and others), I cannot test if it actually works with Apple Silicon.
-To install it, simply download the .plugin file and copy it to your /Library/Audio/MIDI and Audio Drivers folder :
+To install it, simply download the .plugin file and copy it to your /Library/Audio/MIDI Drivers folder :

 https://github.com/francoisferland/casiousbmididriver/releases/tag/11.0